boris-create/boris-create/README.md

 - 👋 Hi, I’m @boris-create
 - 👀 I’m interested in learning about building webpages/apps, cybre sec, and conjuring up quality of life programs!
-- 🌱 I’m currently learning HTML, CSS, JS, Python, shell
+- 🌱 I’m currently learning HTML, CSS, Python, shell, and Cybersecurity
-- 💞️ I’m looking to collaborate on simple web pages and small projects
+- 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me: here on github is best as it usually stays open or via email: boriscreate@gmail.com

 <!---